k9w/template-repo-without-tdd/README.example.md

   browser._

-* _To add to and improve the project with Test-Driven Development rules, add your ideas to planHowTheAppWorks.txt.
+* _To add to and improve the project with Test-Driven Development rules, add your ideas to planHowTheAppWorks.txt (not used in this project).
 Then modify or add to the tests first, then write new code and see if the tests pass._

 * _If you like this project, please contribute issues and especially pull requests to improve it._